eLearning infographics can be a great asset to any online or digital education program.

-While throwing around dates or stages in a process can be highly confusing to a lot of learners, and they may accidentally skip steps or stages, or even get confused by the order of things, an infographic can fix that.
+Dates or stages in a process can be highly confusing to a lot of learners.
+They may accidentally skip steps or stages, or even get confused by the order of things.
+Luckily, infographics are great for eLearning.

-Whether you need a timeline for history, and step-by-step scientific process, or a model to show various stages of business, infographics present the information in a clear and logical way.
-By using colour and symbols together, the process is significantly easier to remember, and apply later on in life or in tests.
+Whether you need to create a timeline, a step-by-step process, or a model to show various stages of organization, infographics present the information in a clear and logical way.
+By using color and symbols together, the process is significantly easier to remember, and apply later on in life or in tests.

 Infographics are effective tools for summarizing information.

-For example, the graphic above from Behance demonstrates how a summary of several different strands of complex information can all be put together, providing a holistic view of all the information your lessons have covered.
-It’s also great for contextualizing all of the individual points within a bigger picture.
+A summary of several different strands of complex information can all be put together, providing a holistic view of all the information your lessons have covered.
+Infographics also great for contextualizing all of the individual points within a bigger picture.

 If you are looking to develop a comprehensive understanding of a topic, then you may decide against giving them infographics that summarize information during the body of the lesson.
-But ending an eLearning course with an infographic makes sure your students know all the key topics to look back on.
+Instead you could use infographics to create prompts or worksheets that students can use to test their knowledge.